gshlok/AchainI/README.md

-# AchainI - AI-Powered Text Generation with Blockchain Proof & IPFS Storage
+# AchainI - AI-Powered Text & Image Generation with Blockchain Proof & IPFS Storage

-AchainI is a cutting-edge web application that combines artificial intelligence with blockchain technology to generate text content while providing immutable proof of creation and decentralized storage.
+AchainI is a cutting-edge web application that combines artificial intelligence with blockchain technology to generate text and image content while providing immutable proof of creation and decentralized storage.

 ## 🌐 Live Demo